ACEsuit/mace/README.md

 command (e.g. the unit job is `pytest tests/unit -m "not slow" -n auto`).

 We are happy to accept pull requests under an [MIT license](https://choosealicense.com/licenses/mit/).
 Please copy/paste the license text as a comment into your pull request.

+## Contributing

+Bug fixes are always welcome, on both lines.
+New features are best built directly in v1; where that is not possible they are accepted into v0.3 if they are self-contained and tested on numbers we can reproduce.
+Changes to core or shared code go into v1 only.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for the details and the reasoning.

 ## References